 We found that, surprisingly, the small pearl-sized buds had a dominant pine tree scent, which could point to a higher level of the terpene alpha-Pinene.
 It also smelled like hay, not very sweet and we could not perceive much of a citrus note (which is officially described as one of the defining scents), it was more herbal, and a bit earthy.
 A very unusual, fine scent.

 C. started to vaporize first.
-We talked about the manuscript of my new book about the marijuana high for a few minutes, knowing that a vaporizer high usually needs a while to take effect.
-After a few minutes, C. suddenly looked at me with a happy, surprised, and shining smile and said: “I can’t feel the cognitive effects of the high, yet, but I feel a remarkable change in mood; it makes me happy, a very gentle feeling of euphoria.”
+We talked about the manuscript of my new book about the marijuana high for a while, knowing that a vaporizer high usually needs a while to take effect.
+After a few minutes, C. suddenly looked at me with a happy, surprised, and shining smile.
+He said: “I can’t feel the cognitive effects of the high, yet, but I feel a remarkable change in mood; it makes me happy, a very gentle feeling of euphoria.”

 A few minutes later I felt exactly what he had described.
 Not the euphoric rush accompanied by laughter or giggling which so often comes with the quick onset of a strong high along with other changes in cognition.
 There was only this wonderful change in mood completely separated from any other effects on the mind.
 No confusion, no silly mishaps that would make you laugh, just happiness.
 I was beginning to feel very calm, happy, and mentally relaxed.
 There it was, this profound feeling of euphoria, a state of pure bliss, warm and energetic.
 What a Sativa queen!
 The high had not even begun to kick in and it was already obvious that this would be special, majestic.

-And then, the high came, slowly, subtle, very gentle, and crystal clear.
+And then, the high came on, slowly, subtle, very gentle, and crystal clear.
 I never experienced anything like that before.
 We both felt incredibly focused.
-In my books on the marijuana high, I often wrote about this “hyperfocus” effect of attention, but this hyperfocusing-effect was truly special.
+In my books on the marijuana high I often wrote about a “hyperfocus” effect of attention, but this effect on my mental focus was truly special.
 It did not feel so much as perceptually in a “tunnel” of attention, where you focus strongly on something selectively and forget about everything else.
 It made both of us feel aware of everything around us, calm, clear, highly functional, mentally very sharp and focused, yet open, and thoughtful.
 Perfect for an ADHD person like me, I guess, and I am sure this mental focus could help a lot of others, too.

 There were no disruptions of short-term memory, not even once during that whole evening.
 Neither C. nor I lost the thread while talking or listening to the other in our lenghty and very inspired conversations.

 The enhanced flow in thinking was amazing.
 Not too much speed, no mind-racing.
 I didn’t fall off from the back end of a speeding train of thought.
 Also, remarkably, there was practically no effect on the body.
 We felt energetic, yet neither agitated nor physically relaxed, and definitely not physically “stoned”.